Seattle Cerebral Palsy Lawyers

 • Delaying Caesarean section when a C-section is necessary

-• Neglecting to detect and treat umbilical cord issues such as compression, prolapse and entanglement
+• Neglecting to detect and treat umbilical cord issues such as compression, prolapse, and entanglement

 In some cases, cerebral palsy can also arise after a baby is born.
 Neurological damage due to post-birth trauma or lack of oxygen to the brain after birth can result in cerebral palsy.
+Understanding these causes is essential not only for legal claims but also for prevention efforts in medical settings.
+Increased awareness and education on these potential pitfalls can lead to improved protocols and better training for healthcare providers, reducing the likelihood of preventable cerebral palsy cases in the future.

 If your child has been diagnosed with cerebral palsy and you believe it was caused by medical malpractice, the Seattle-based attorneys at Schroeter Goldmark & Bender can help.
 We understand how complex birth injury cases can be and are committed to helping Washington families get the justice they deserve.